Metroid Prime 4: Beyond: Release and promotion

+Metroid Prime 4: Beyond was originally announced for the Nintendo Switch (top).
+An enhanced version was also released for the Switch 2.

-Nintendo released the first trailer on June 18, 2024, which revealed the full title.
-The trailer showcased similar gameplay to previous Metroid Prime games, with Samus exiting her gunship, exploring a forest world, using her morph ball ability, scanning a Space Pirate, and encountering the bounty hunter Sylux, who first appeared in Metroid Prime Hunters.
+Nintendo released the first trailer on June 18, 2024, which revealed the title Beyond.
+The trailer showcased similar gameplay to previous Metroid Prime games, with Samus exiting her gunship, navigating a research facility using her morph ball and scanning abilities, encountering the bounty hunter Sylux who first appeared in Metroid Prime Hunters, and ending with an establishing shot of a forest world.
 Nintendo also announced that Metroid Prime 4: Beyond was scheduled for release in 2025.

 Nintendo released a second trailer in a Direct presentation on March 27, 2025, introducing the forest planet Viewros setting, new enemies, the Lamorn race, and Samus's psychic powers.
 In a Direct presentation on April 2, Nintendo announced a version for Nintendo Switch 2, with enhanced visual resolution, the option to use 4K at 60 frames per second or 1080p at 120 frames per second, and optional mouse controls when using the Joy-Con 2 controllers.
+A 20-minute demo covering the opening level was made playable at Nintendo Switch 2 Experience events held worldwide between April and June, and showcased during a Nintendo Treehouse livestream.
+The demo was distributed for Switch 2 kiosks in Walmart and Target stores in the US in November.

-On September 12, Nintendo released a new trailer showcasing a desert environment and Samus's motorcycle, along with the release date, December 4, 2025.
-Amiibo figures were also announced for Samus, Samus with the Vi-0-La motorcycle, and Sylux.
-A trailer focusing on the Nintendo Switch 2 Edition was released on November 4, subtitled Survive, and a seven-minute long "overview trailer" was released on November 14.
+On September 12, Nintendo released a trailer showcasing a desert environment and Samus's motorcycle, along with the release date, December 4, 2025.
+Amiibo figures were also announced.
+A trailer focusing on the Nintendo Switch 2 Edition was released on November 4, and a seven-minute trailer was released on November 14.
+On the day of the game's release, seven music tracks were released on the Nintendo Music app.